MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/publishing-sites-classic-to-modern-experience.md

 To learn about all of the modern web parts, see [Using web parts on SharePoint pages](https://support.office.com/article/336e8e92-3e2d-4298-ae01-d404bbe751e0).
 To learn about modern web parts that have similar purposes to classic web parts, see [Classic and modern web part experiences](https://support.office.com/article/3fdae6c3-8fc1-49ab-8708-8c104b882e64).

 For developers, the [SharePoint Framework](/sharepoint/dev/spfx/sharepoint-framework-overview) allows for the building of custom modern web parts that appear alongside out-of-the-box web parts in the web part toolbox.
-The SharePoint Framework also allows for custom extensions, the [use of the Microsoft Graph API](/sharepoint/dev/spfx/use-aad-tutorial), as well as [secure access to third-party solutions and APIs secured by Azure Active Directory](/sharepoint/dev/spfx/use-aadhttpclient).
+The SharePoint Framework also allows for custom extensions, the [use of the Microsoft Graph API](/sharepoint/dev/spfx/use-aad-tutorial), as well as [secure access to third-party solutions and APIs secured by Microsoft Entra ID](/sharepoint/dev/spfx/use-aadhttpclient).
 Developers are encouraged to consult the [SharePoint starter kit](https://github.com/SharePoint/sp-starter-kit), where you'll find a fully built sample solution that includes numerous web parts, extensions, and other components that you can use as an example and inspiration for your own customizations.
 Additionally, find design guidance and standards for web parts at [Designing great SharePoint experiences](/sharepoint/dev/design/design-guidance-overview).

 ### Web parts unique to publishing sites